 - have direct access to LIS/LWS microdata (with the exception of two countries, Finland and Poland, where the data providers have not provided their consent).
 Direct access means that Visiting Scholars are not restricted to using the remote-execution system while on-site.
 Access to the microdata is conditional on completing an additional permission form, is limited to the on-site visit, and is provided on a secure computer with no access to the Internet, email, or any electronic storage devices.

-- may have approved software (other than SAS, SPSS, or Stata) installed on the secure personal computer assigned to you
+- may have approved software (other than SAS, SPSS, Stata, or R) installed on an assigned secure personal computer.

 As a LIS Visiting Scholar, you are expected to:

 - meet any special conditions before direct access to the data is permitted

 - post the results of any research carried out during the visit to the Working Papers Series before publication in a professional venue

 LIS currently offers a Visiting Scholar program in Luxembourg in two ways:

 Applicants working and living within the EU member states or associated countries can now apply for a funded visit on-site through the European Commission’s 7th Framework Programme: the Inclusive Growth Research Infrastructure Diffusion project (InGRID).

 InGRID offers free-of-charge access to research infrastructures with data sets and expertise within the fields of poverty, living conditions, working conditions, vulnerable groups, policy analysis and statistical quality management in social sciences.